IHE/ITI.PCF/README.md

    2. I simply made the intermediate a set of options with these 5.
 So there is still use of 'intermediate'.
 The volume three profiling of Consent would then include the profiling for these 5 in one chapter.
 1. I did bring in SLS to Appendix P
 2. HIV is still important internationally
-3. Female Health may be a sensitve topic (menstration cycle) - TODO
+3. Female Health may be a sensitive topic (menstruation cycle) - possible Open-Issue
-4. SLS valueset management, might explain some modern terms as examplars of the continual maintenance. - TODO
+4. SLS valueset management, Explained ICD11 as some modern terms as exemplars of the continual maintenance.
+5. break-glass -- could support Deny All with break-glass.
+Thus all requests for treatment get Deny, but the deny is indicated as break-glass qualifying.
+Thus purposeOfUse break-glass is used.   harder to support that some data is returned, but not all. -- Open-Issue, request solutions
+6. Include Privacy Preference flow in Appendix P, but not within the normative text.
+7. We are not going to provide details on Questionnaire / QuestionnaireResponse use.
+There are mentions of the possibility, but no more is to be said.
+A future revision of this or a new IG could address this.
+8. We are not going to profile how the Patient Privacy Policy could be retrieved other than the mention about use of MHD.
+9. Discussed the possibility of needing to do continued maintenance, including proving that historic access would have enforced the consent at that time, and thus the need for Consent versions, Provenance, and/or AuditEvent. -- Possible Open-Issue
+10. PCF is not addressing the use-case where a Consent (dissent) would forbid the data capture or recording.
+This was available in BPPC, but was not found to be used.

 ## Proposed Scope

 Much like BPPC + APPC does for XDS community, this Implementation Guide (IG) would do for FHIR community.
 This IG could be used with MHDS, which already has some of the framework for more specific Consents, but PCF would be more complete than what is [indicated in MHDS](https://profiles.ihe.net/ITI/MHDS/volume-1.html#1504-mhds-overview).
 This IG could also be used for organization use or community use beyond MHD/XDS, which would include use-cases like QEDm, and IPA.
 This would leverage BasicAudit to record access control decisions and recording of consents.